aryanarr/loco-assessment/README.md

 ![alt text](browser-screenshot.png)

-# Note: This setup is done and tested using Minikube locally.
+# Note: This setup is done and tested using Minikube locally, Minikube tunnel is used to generate the externalIP for LoadBalancer.